redis-developer/rediner/docs/query.md

 ## Cooccurrences of Named Entities

-The main analysis demonstrated in the demo application is the cooccurrences of named entities:
+The main analysis that is shown in the demo application is the cooccurrences of named entities:

-* The named entities that cooccur on in an article:
+* The named entities that cooccur in an article:

   ```
   MATCH (e1:NamedEntity)<-[:uses]-(a)-[:uses]->(e2:NamedEntity)